Jalen McDaniels agrees to terms on two-year, $9.3 million deal with Toronto Raptors

 He averaged 6.7 points and 3.2 rebounds in 24 regular-season games with the Sixers, and often took on difficult perimeter defensive assignments.
 But he fell out of the rotation as the playoffs progressed, logging 36 total seconds in the final four games of the Sixers’ second-round series against the Boston Celtics.

 McDaniels’ length and athleticism, though, are coveted attributes in the modern NBA.
 He spent the first three-plus seasons of his NBA career with the Hornets, and was averaging career-highs in points (10.6), rebounds (4.8), assists (2.0) and steals (1.2) in his 56 games with Charlotte last season before being traded.
+He was a second-round draft pick in 2019.

 McDaniels is the third 2022-23 Sixer to leave the team in free agency.
-Reserve stretch forward Georges Niang agreed to sign with the Cleveland Cavaliers, while reserve guard Shake Milton agreed to terms with the Minnesota Timberwolves.
+Reserve stretch forward Georges Niang agreed to sign a three-year, $26 million deal with the Cleveland Cavaliers, while backup guard Shake Milton agreed to a two-year, $10 million with the Minnesota Timberwolves.
+And an even greater roster overhaul is looming, as superstar guard James Harden wants to be traded after exercising the $35.6 player option in his contract for this coming season.

+Pesky veteran guard Patrick Beverley agreed to sign a one-year, $3.2 million contract with the Sixers on Saturday afternoon.